SOFTS-London cocoa futures climb on weak pound, crop concerns

 COFFEE

-* December arabica coffee KCc1 was 2% lower at $2.2015 per lb as rains in Brazil improved the outlook for next year's crop in the world's top producer.
+* December arabica coffee KCc1 settled down 6.95 cents, or 3.1%, at $2.177 per lb as rains in Brazil improved the outlook for next year's crop in the world's top producer.

 * Dealers said the market was underpinned, however, by short-term supply tightness driven by a drop in shipments from Brazil and Colombia.